iancze/iancze.github.io/content/courses/astro589/lectures/03-fourier-transform-II/index.md

 In an alias, a higher frequency signal is masquerading as a lower-frequency signal.

 {{< figure src="aliased.png" caption="Credit: Bracewell Fig 10.3" >}}

-### Convolutional kernels

-Now that we've developed our understanding of band-limited functions, sampling, and restoration, let's make one more point about interpolation and convolutional kernels.

-We just said that in order to restore a continuous function from a set of samples, we needed to do sinc-interpolation.
-What happens if we do one of the more commonly used forms of interpolation, like nearest neighbor or linear?

-{{< figure src="nearest-neighbor-vs-linear.png" link="https://octave.sourceforge.io/octave/function/interp1.html" caption="Credit: Octave" >}}

-We can cast each of these as convolution with a different kind of kernel.

-{{< figure src="interpolation-kernels.png" link="https://www.researchgate.net/figure/Interpolation-kernels-in-one-dimension-The-width-of-the-support-is-shown-below_fig3_10624120" caption="Credit Jeffrey Tsao." >}}

-The nearest neighbor kernel will have a corresponding Fourier transform of a sinc and the linear kernel will have a \\(\mathrm{sinc}^2\\).
-These functions all have non-zero values above the cutoff frequency.
-Of these, *only* the sinc function has zero amplitude beyond the cutoff frequency.

-So reconstruction of a function using linear interpolation, for example, will introduce higher-frequency features, like these sharp transitions around each data point.
-Depending on what you're doing the interpolation for, sometimes this matters, sometimes it doesn't.
-Later on, when we talk about "gridding" of visibility data from radio interferometers, the type of interpolation used will have a big impact on the dynamic range of the resulting images.

-**Q**: Why is sinc interpolation generally *not* used in practice?
-Because the kernel size is large/infinite, you're actually using all of the data points in each and every interpolation and this can be computationally prohibitive for many applications.
-Compare that to linear interpolation, which only uses the two nearest points.

 ### Compressed sensing